Which city is cheaper, Milan or Verona?

 In July, Verona usually receives around the same amount of rain as Milan.
 Verona gets 62 mm (2.4 in) of rain, while Milan receives 60 mm (2.4 in) of rain each month for the summer.

 Both Milan and Verona during the autumn are popular places to visit.
+Most visitors come to Verona for the shopping scene and the natural beauty of the area during these months.
 Furthermore, the autumn months attract visitors to Milan because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Verona is generally around the same temperature as Milan.
-Temperatures in Verona average around 14°C (57°F), and Milan stays around 15°C (58°F).
+Daily temperatures in Verona average around 14°C (57°F), and Milan fluctuates around 15°C (58°F).

 In the autumn, Verona often gets less sunshine than Milan.
 Verona gets 137 hours of sunny skies this time of year, while Milan receives 152 hours of full sun.